jgrittonbell/YourHealthJournal/README.md

 nutritional data can be tedious and error-prone.

-This project aims to bridge that gap by developing a Java-based food journal application that seamlessly integrates Nutritionix API for comprehensive nutritional insights and Dexcom CGMs throug pydexcom API for glucose monitoring.
+This project aims to bridge that gap by developing a Java-based food journal application that seamlessly integrates Nutritionix API for comprehensive nutritional insights and Dexcom CGMs through pydexcom API for glucose monitoring.
 By enabling users to log meals through multiple methods—searching a database, scanning barcodes, or entering custom foods—the app will provide a streamlined experience for tracking and analyzing health data in one place.